ckan/ckan/doc/user-guide.rst

 At the top of any page, select the dashboard symbol (next to your name).
 CKAN displays your News feed.
-This shows changes to datasets that you follow, and any changed or new datasets in Organizations that you follow.
+This shows changes to datasets that you follow, and any changed or new datasets in organizations that you follow.
 The number by the dashboard symbol shows the number of new notifications in your News feed since you last looked at it.
-As well as datasets and Organizations, it is possible to follow individual users (to be notified of changes that they make to datasets).
+As well as datasets and organizations, it is possible to follow individual users (to be notified of changes that they make to datasets).

 .. image:: images/manage_news_feed.jpg

-If you want to stop following a dataset (or Organization or user), go to the dataset's page (e.g. by selecting a link to it in your News feed) and select the "Unfollow" button.
+If you want to stop following a dataset (or organization or user), go to the dataset's page (e.g. by selecting a link to it in your News feed) and select the "Unfollow" button.